 Level: Hard | Duration: Depends

 The Bright Angel Trail is the most challenging hike I have done so far – if you were nodding in agreement with my previous trail recommendations, I suggest taking it easy here.
 Go slowly, stay hydrated, eat salty snacks, and rest if you need it.
 This trail is 6 miles long, but nobody expects you to hike 6 miles (12 miles round-trip) with a 3000 feet elevation difference - and the national park discourages it.
 The trail has two rest-house and two switch-back recommendations at .45 miles and 2 miles.
 Despite the scary warnings, the scenery is jaw-dropping.
-If you make it to the bottom, I heard the plateau point and Indian garden are beautiful.
+If you make it to the bottom, I heard the plateau point and Indian garden are beautiful as well.

 For more detail on the Bright Angel Trail, click here.

 - South Kaibab Trail